inbo/etn-occurrences/README.md

-# Fish tracking data
+# ETN - LifeWatch.be acoustic telemetry data of fish

 ## Rationale

-This repository contains the functionality to standardize the _Fish tracking data_ to a [Darwin Core occurrence dataset](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).
+This repository contains the functionality to standardize the _ETN - LifeWatch.be acoustic telemetry data of fish_ to a [Darwin Core occurrence dataset](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).
 It was developed for [LifeWatch](http://www.lifewatch.be).

 ## Workflow